Ferguson plc

 FERG

-Ferguson is a leading distributor of plumbing and heating supplies, operating in the wholesale industry.
+Ferguson plc is a leading distributor of plumbing and heating supplies, primarily operating within the wholesale sector.

-It serves as an essential partner to professional contractors, distinguished by its extensive North American network and competitive pricing.
+It serves as a vital infrastructure partner to professional contractors, distinguished by its vast product portfolio and extensive local-market presence across North America.

 Investment Opinion: Should I buy FERG Today?